ranger6/ca/tools/README.md

 The CA's and the local registry are maintained as git repositories (do not need to be the same repo).
 These are the authoritative instances.
 Remote registries (e.g. on a web server) are replicas built by copying over the local registry, or better: git pulling the registry.

+## initca -- initialize a certificate authority directory and openssl.cnf file

+`usage: initca [-f] [-c config] [-t template] location ca_prefix`

+Target use: put the simple manual steps of setting up a CA directory into a script.
+Enable reuse of openssl.cnf files between root CA's and intermediate CA's.

+See the example above.
+The script creates all the standard directories and files for a CA.  As well, it expands an `openssl.cnf` template (using `sed` and `bash`) file so that it is adapted to the newly created directory.
+Other fields can also be defined.

+Prototype (starting point) template and value-definition files can be found in `tools/conf`.
+You might want make copies of these files prior to editing them (to preserve the original files).
+The top level `conf` directory is the suggested location.

 ## cert -- list a certificate or particular fields